openapistack/openapi-client-axios/DOCS.md

 Returns a promise of the created member axios instance.

 1. Parses the input definition into a JS object.
 If the input definition is a URL, it will be resolved
-2. (optional) Validates the definition object
-3. Dereferences the definition for use.
+2. Dereferences the definition for use.
 Will resolve any remote $refs
-4. Creates the member axios instance
+3. Creates the member axios instance
-5. Sets `api.initialised = true` and returns the created axios instance
+4. Sets `api.initialised = true` and returns the created axios instance

 Example:
 ```javascript